OwnZones/efp/README.md

 void gotData(ElasticFrameProtocol::pFramePtr &rPacket, ElasticFrameContent content, bool broken, uint64_t pts, uint32_t code, uint8_t stream, uint8_t flags) {
 // use the data in your application
 // if you spend too long time here you log the queue between EFP and you.
-This can lead to data loss if EFP runs out of buffer space.
+This can lead to data loss
+//if EFP runs out of buffer space.
 }

 // Create your receiver